pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 ### A) Flashing LED 1
 LED 1 should flash for 0.5sec and then pause for 0.5sec.
 This process should be repeated infinitely (loop).

+### B) For loop
+The C for loop statement is used to execute a block of code repeatedly.
+It is often used when the number of iterations is predetermined.
+Use a for loop to switch on LED1 up to LED4.

 ## Master tasks

 The following 5 tasks must be mastered, whereas the apprentice can choose the order by himself.